-The Occupational Safety and Health Administration is providing notice that MET Laboratories, Inc. (MET), is applying for expansion of its current recognition as an NRTL.
-MET requests the addition of three test standards to its NRTL scope of recognition.
+OSHA is providing notice that MET Laboratories, Inc. (MET), is applying for expansion of the current recognition as a NRTL.
+MET requests the addition of four test standards to the NRTL scope of recognition.

-The Agency processes applications by an NRTL for initial recognition and for an expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
-This appendix requires that the Agency publish two notices in the Federal Register in processing an application.
-In the first notice, OSHA announces the application and provides its preliminary finding.
-In the second notice, the Agency provides its final decision on the application.
+The agency processes applications by a NRTL for initial recognition and for an expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
+This appendix requires that the agency publish two notices in the Federal Register in processing an application.
+In the first notice, OSHA announces the application and provides a preliminary finding.
+In the second notice, the agency provides a final decision on the application.
 These notices set forth the NRTL's scope of recognition or modifications of that scope.
-OSHA Start Printed Page 25339maintains an informational Web page for each NRTL, including MET, which details the NRTL's scope of recognition.
-These pages are available from the OSHA Web site at http://www.osha.gov/dts/otpca/nrtl/index.html.
+OSHA maintains an informational web page for each NRTL, including MET, which details the NRTL's scope of recognition.
+These pages are available from the OSHA website at http://www.osha.gov/dts/otpca/nrtl/index.html.

 II.
 General Background on the Application

-Table 1—Proposed List of Appropriate Test Standards for Inclusion in MET's NRTL Scope of Recognition
+Table 1—Proposed Appropriate Test Standards for Inclusion in MET's NRTL Scope of Recognition

 |Test standard||Test standard title|

 |UL 61010-2-201 *||Safety Requirements for Electrical Equipment for Measurement, Control and Laboratory Use—Part 2-201: Particular Requirements for Control Equipment.|

 |UL 61010-2-030||Safety Requirements for Electrical Equipment for Measurement, Control and Laboratory Use—Part 2-030: Particular Requirements for Testing and Measuring Circuits.|